jruales/Reading-List/2019/README.md

 * Mastery by Robert Greene {Recommended by C.E. in late 2018}
 * The Art of Learning by Josh Waitzkin {Recommended by C.E. in late 2018}
 * High Output Management by Andrew Grove {Recommended by K.B. in late 2019}
+* The Phoenix Project by Gene Kim, Kevin Behr, and George Spafford {Recommended by K.B. in late 2019}
+* The Pragmatic Programmer by David Thomas and Andrew Hunt {Recommended by K.B. in late 2019}

 ### Biographical/Historical
 * Buffett: The Making of an American Capitalist by Roger Lowenstein {Personally recommended by M.C. in late 2015}